For Faculty and Staff

 Apply for My Library at the third floor main counter.

-Requests to Purchase Books, Requests to Move Library Books to Research Room
+Application process for the purchase of desired books, Requests to Move Library Books to Research Room

 You can download request forms for these.
 After approval from your budget section, submit the application form to the Central Library.